U.S. Patent

 Hillside tried to patent our customer service process.
 However, business procedures can’t be patented.

-Oh well…we’ll continue to “Keep you warm in the winter and cool in the summer while doing customer service right.”
+We’ll continue to “Keep you warm in the winter and cool in the summer while doing customer service right.”